 The chart below shows the location of the Quadrantid radiant relative to the stars of Draco, northern Bootes and the Plough, with the UK horizon shown for around 22h GMT.

 With the peak being so narrow, to see the Quadrantids at their best you need a high radiant, the Moon well out of the way, and the peak to occur during darkness.

-In 2021 the peak is at 14:30UT and the Moon is high all night, so things won’t be ideal.
+In 2022 the peak is during the night of 2nd to 3rd and the Moon nearly new (0.08% illuminated).
 The Quadrantid radiant, being located at Dec +49, is circumpolar for observers north of latitude 41 N and is lowest in the sky at around 20h local time and highest at the end of night.